jstewmon/nauto/README.md

 -------------------
 `SSH_USER=<sudo_user> REMOTE=<remote_host> make setup_remote --environment-overrides`

 Additionally, you may also speicfy `NAUTO_USER` and `NAUTO_DIR` to control the settings used on the remote host.
+The defaults are `nauto` and `/var/nauto`, respectively.

 Remote Update
 -------------